fastoch/TWN_DevOps_Bootcamp/README.md

 ## Working with Vim editor

+### What is Vi/Vim?

+**Vi** is a built-in text editor that is by far the most distributed and used on Linux systems.
+Depending on your Linx distro, its improved version, **Vim**, may be pre-installed.

+This text editor is integrated in the CLI.

 ### Why do we need a CLI text editor like Vim?

+- It's a keyboard-centric editor, which makes you faster once you get used to it.
+- It's convenient to stay in the CLI rather than opening a dedicated text editor.
+- Some Linux systems, especially those installed on servers, may not include any other text editor than Vi/Vim.
+- It allows you to create and edit files at the same time.

 ### How to edit a file in the CLI using Vim?

 ---